 After it’s removed, it usually won’t return.
 But another can appear somewhere else on your body.

 Can I Remove It Myself?

-Sometimes people try to cut skin tags off themselves.
+Sometimes people try to cut skin tags off themselves or tie them off with fishing line.
 Don’t do this.
 It can cause bleeding and possible infection.

 If you decide you want yours removed, or notice changes in it, make an appointment to see your doctor.